ironscar/spring-six-pro/docs/spring-webflux-security.md

 ---

 - Figure out how to add: [TODO]
-  - all types of http methods and request bodies
   - parallel calls with webclient
   - DB calls in R2JDBC
   - auth config in R2JDBC
-  - use password directly from spring security context (its encoded in bcrypt and we dont have the actual password so it fails)

 ---